 The fresh water tank can be filled only through fill fitting.
-It cannot be filled using the shoreside quick-connect fittings.
+It cannot be filled using the shoreside quick-connect fitting.

 - 1. Tank

-- 2. Fresh Water Pump
+- 2. Pump with filters

-- 3. Fresh water pump
+- 3. Water heater

-- 4. Water heater
+- 4. Captive air tank

 - 5. Fill fitting

+- 6. Tank vent

-- 6. Shoreside water inlet with quick-connect fitting
+- 7. Shoreside water inlet with quick-connect fitting

+- 8. Pressure switch

-- 7. Distribution manifolds
+- 9. Distribution manifolds

-- 8. Tank water level gauge
+- 10. Tank water level gauge

 The fresh water circuit, and particularly the tanks, must be cleaned periodically by pouring in the case a specified disinfectant solution.
+We do not recommend to drink the water supplied by the onboard system.